For the safety of its patrons, the Maryland SoccerPlex utlizes the following:

 An automated external defibrillator (or AED) is a portable electronic device that automatically diagnoses the potentially life threatening cardiac arrhythmias of ventricular fibrillation and ventricular tachycardia in a person.

-There are five (5) devices currently installed at the complex (with a sixth to be added) in the following locations:
+There are six (6) devices installed at the complex in the following locations:

 - Inside the Discovery Sports Center, directly across from the front desk (next to the trophy case)